 SPED-395 Microcomputers in Special Education, 3 cr.
 Microcomputer uses in Special Education for exceptional students, their teachers, and administrators.
-Includes special peripherals for handicapped students, IEP's, CAI, tutorials, programming, authoring languages, management programs, and the computer as a creative tool.
+Includes special peripherals for students with disabilities, IEP's, CAI, tutorials, programming, authoring languages, management programs, and the computer as a creative tool.
 Hands on uses of software and programming will be emphasized.
 Prereq.: SPED-404 and consent of instructor.